ml3m/PocketWise/mainbuild/buggus.md

-Bug1: when doing 6.
+SOLVED: Bug1: when doing 6.
 Dashboard the Revenues on that specific selected month are not printed.
     idea: make it print expenses then \n and then print revenues the same as expenses were printed

 Bug2: Goals Tab when doing 2.
 See Goal/s the printing gets real bad.